 They all help make an organized, dramatic, visual statement in a cordwood wall.
 Let’s say you want a rainbow or a peace sign or the big dipper in a cordwood wall.
 Here’s one way to do it.
-First lay out the design on heavy cardboard.
+First, layout the design on heavy cardboard.
 Then cut out the shapes with scissors, box cutter or exacto knife.
-Use the cardboard template as a tool to place the bottle bricks and log ends in their proper places.
+Here Mike Fanslau (aka Brother Fire) uses the cardboard to make a template to show where to place the bottle bricks and log-ends.

 Be patient and let the design be your guide to proper orientation.

 The end result is worth the extra time.

 An Ojibwe medicine wheel is a fine addition to this sauna of health & healing.
 The Big Dipper and North Star are happy to oblige.
 Wood ceilings, Big Dipper, Encore Wood Stove and some taxidermy.
 This gives a very attractive woodsy feel to the room.